-3.1 DEGEMINATION
+3.1 Degemination

-Several Semitic languages exhibit a phonemic contrast between single consonants and doubled ones.
-The latter type consists of two identical consonantal sounds, known as geminated consonants (Catford 1988).
-Such a contrast is found also in Biblical Hebrew, where the gemination of a consonant may produce a change in meaning, as in הַלָּק [gillo], 'he made known' vs. ירפוסונית (Yeivin 1985).
-Graphically, in Biblical Hebrew, the gemination of a consonant is represented by the dageš symbol, a dot marked within the letter: גָּלָה This symbol also indicates the plosive realization of the consonants /b g d k p t/.
-To distinguish the two uses of this graphic symbol, the former one, used for gemination, is usually called dageš forte, while the second one dageš lene (Khan 2020).
+Several Semitic languages (and many other languages around the world) exhibit a phonemic contrast between single consonants and doubled ones.
+The latter type consists of a sequence of two identical consonantal sounds, known as geminated consonants (Catford 1988).
+Such a contrast is found also in Biblical Hebrew, where the gemination of a consonant may produce a change in meaning, as in אָלָה gillo, 'he made known' vs. קוס קוס (Yeivin 1985).
+Graphically, in Biblical Hebrew the gemination of a consonant is represented by the dagesh symbol, a dot marked within the letter: a.
+This symbol is also used to indicate the plosive realization of the consonants b, g, d, k, p, t.
+In order to distinguish the two uses of this graphic symbol, the former one, used for gemination, is usually called dagesh forte, while the second one dagesh lene (Khan 2020).

-The leading case of consonant gemination is a reflex of the morphological patterns of verbs and nouns.
-Hebrew verbs are conjugated according to specific templates, called binyanim, typically consisting of three radical consonants into which vowels and affixes can be slotted.
-Some of those patterns are characterized by the gemination of their second radical consonant, the main three ones being qittel, quttal and bitqattel.
-Similarly, some of the nominal templates have a doubled second or third radical, as qattol - $\frac{1}{2}$ [dajjon], 'judge' (Blau 2010).
-Another kind of morphological gemination, inherent to some roots, arises when the second and the third radical are identical.
-Since in Biblical Hebrew geminated consonants are not allowed word-finally, we see alternations such as y [sammo], 'his people' vs. y [sam], 'people' (Khan 2020).
+The main case of consonant gemination is a reflex of the morphological patterns of verbs and nouns.
+Hebrew verbs are conjugated according to some specific templates (called "binyanim"), typically consisting of three radical consonants, into which vowels and affixes can be slotted.
+Some of those patterns are characterised by the gemination of their second radical consonant, the main three ones being qittel, quttal and hitqattel (The radical consonants are supplanted by q, t and l).
+In a similar way, some of the nominal templates have a doubled second or third radical, as qattol - [r] dajjon, 'judge' (Blau 2010).
+Another kind of morphological gemination, inherent to some roots, arises when the second and the third radical are identical.10 Since in Biblical Hebrew geminated consonants are not allowed word-finally, we see alternations such as my fammo, 'his people' vs. my fam, 'people' (Khan 2020).